pomepome/JoysOfEfficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 ﻿Did you thought following utilities are a bit cheaty?
 ﻿This utility lets them not to be executed so often. (almost 1 executing per seconds), and ﻿automation radius will be 1 tile.

 ﻿
-﻿This utility affects to ***AutoWaterNearbyCrops, AutoPetNearbyAnimals, AutoHarvest, AutoCollectCollectibles, AutoShakeFruitedPlants, AutoDigArtifactSpot, AutoDepositIngredient, and AutoPullMachineResult.***

-﻿
 **[CONFIG]**